aporlando/jquery-to-react/README.md

 The default branch, 'master', is only the working jQuery To Do List.
 There are additional branches to track the examples, see the [branches](#branches) explanation below.
 The refactoring steps are available for you via tags, or you may choose to view the project diffs by viewing the open pull requests.

-This example was originally presented as part of a talk on Refactoring a Legacy Application with React.
+This example was originally presented as part of a talk on "Refactoring a Legacy Application with React" given at CodeMash 2018.
+Slides for the presentation are available at [https://speakerdeck.com/aporlando/refactoring-a-legacy-application-with-react](https://speakerdeck.com/aporlando/refactoring-a-legacy-application-with-react).

 ## Branches
  - **master** [default]